 The availability of water is not a problem facing some of us,

 but all of us.

-In big facilities with high water usage, it definitively make sense to install and manage water pressure, leakages and convert water utilities like toilets to use less water with each flush.
+In large facilities with high water usage, it definitively makes sense to manage water pressure, mitigate leakages and convert water utilities like toilets to use less water with each flush.

 Simple ways to easily reduce consumption with immediate effect:

 - Optomise irrigation volumes